joyboseroy/karaka-lang/README.md

-Two versions exist: `SutraEngine` (manual integer priority) and `SubsumptionEngine` (specificity *derived* from each rule's declared condition set, which raises `AmbiguityError` instead of silently guessing when two rules' conditions don't subsume one another) — see [`examples/arity_and_ordering_fixes.py`](examples/arity_and_ordering_fixes.py).
+Two versions exist: `SutraEngine` (manual integer priority) and `SubsumptionEngine` (specificity *derived* from each rule's declared condition set, which raises `AmbiguityError` instead of silently guessing when two rules' conditions don't subsume one another), see [`examples/arity_and_ordering_fixes.py`](examples/arity_and_ordering_fixes.py).

 Arity beyond the six classical roles doesn't require more roles: any